EdgarQuinones/EdgarQuinones/README.md

 - 👋 Hi, I’m Edgar Quinones
-- 👀 I’m interested in making games in Java
+- 👀 I’m interested in Cyber Security
-- 🌱 I’m currently working towards a bachelor's degree in Information Technology
+- 🌱 I’m currently working towards a Bachelor's Degree in Information Technology
 - 💞️ I’m looking to collaborate on many types of projects
 - 📫 How to reach me EdgarQ1215@gmail.com